 I have a love of peanut butter, as evidenced by numerous posts on this ingredient, including my Apple Peanut Butter Pancakes, Chocolate Peanut Butter Truffles, and the recent peanut butter lover’s recipe roundup.
 I make a killer peanut sauce for my peanut soba noodles and chicken satay, but had yet to share either of them on this blog.
 What better time than now.

-The original peanut sauce recipe calls for red curry paste, but I decided to use sriracha this time around.
+The original peanut sauce recipe calls for red curry paste, but I decided to use sriracha this time around for this thai peanut chicken satay recipe.
 Although I try to keep things on the milder side because of my 3 year old twin daughters, I also added sriracha to the chicken marinade.
 If you like more spice, feel free to increase the amounts of sriracha in the marinade and/or sauce, or do what my husband did and drizzle sriracha on all over the final dish.
 No offense taken if you do!

 For the Chicken: